jkeiser/moduler/docs/crazytown.md

      end
    end
 2. Providers And Actions No Longer Exist - Use Recipes Instead, Less Concepts
-   - Provider -> Resource
-   - Action -> Recipe
+   - Provider+Action both go away, but are roughly replaced by Recipe
    - `converge_by` ->  `update_resource "description" do ... end`
 3. Parseable Cookbook Public Interface: Cookbooks Are Resources
    - attribute :blah means